 Fender PM1 Winner: Best Acoustic Electric Guitar

-If you’re looking for a classical sound, look, and feel — combined with a modern Fishman electronics preamp — the Fender PM1 is an excellent choice.
+If you’re looking for a classical sound, look, and feel combined with a modern Fishman electronics preamp, the Fender PM1 is an excellent choice.
 The all-solid body is comprised of balanced and resonant mahogany, grade “A” sitka spruce, and gorgeous ebony fingerboards with pearl dot inlays.
 Normally, I’m not a fan of Fender acoustics, but the PM1 is by far one of the best electro-acoustic guitars you can get on the market.
 Similar to the Yamaha FG series, it comes in different shapes (parlor, dreadnought, triple 0), but at a slightly higher price due in part to the design materials and craftsmanship.
-Complete with a tuner, frequency (bass, master volume and treble) and phase controls, this collaboration in pickup/preamp design not only offers versatile ways to fine-tune your tone, but also imparts an elegant retro look reminiscent of vintage radio knobs.
+This Fender acoustic electric guitar has an in built tuner, eq, phase and volume controls.
+This guitar is quite versatile and its vintage look is a bonus!

 Taylor’s second entry unto this list is their 214CE, an electro-acoustic guitar that shines in both versatility and quality.
 Notably light for a solid spruce acoustic electric guitar, this beauty delivers a deep and heavy room-filling sound.
-This level of quality doesn’t come without shelling out a few extra bucks, as this Taylor acoustic electric guitar just sits under $1000 dollars at most retailers.
-Compared to most of Taylor’s higher-end offerings, the 214CE guitars are much more affordable, and they still retain Taylor’s superior build and tonal quality.
+This level of quality doesn’t come without shelling out a few extra bucks, as this Taylor acoustic electric guitar just sits under $1000 dollars on amazon.
+This makes it quite affordable when compared to the higher-end Taylor models.
+At this price, you will be getting a great sounding acoustic guitar from a brand that only produces superior quality guitars.
 As an added bonus, Taylor has employed its ES-2 electronic pickup system for optimal tone and frequency when plugged in.
 So, if you’ve finally decided to make the leap to Taylor, this guitar won’t disappoint.

 Best Acoustic Guitar Under $2000 (aka “The Cream of The Crop)